UniMath/agda-unimath/HOWTO-INSTALL.md

    make install-website-dev
    ```

+All of these can also be installed in one go by using `nix`.
+In the section
-In the section [Creating a setup for contributors](#contributor-setup) we will
+[Creating a setup for contributors](#contributor-setup) we will walk you through
-walk you through the steps of preparing your environment for contributing to the
+the steps of preparing your environment for contributing to the library with and
-library.
+without `nix`.

 Additionally, we added a [Troubleshooting](#troubleshooting) section at the end
 of this guide.
 If you experience any issues during the setup process, don't